hacklets/hacklets-test/README.md

 hacklets project itself will be loaded, which includes the alias `hacklet='git hacklet'`, so from now on I'll use the `hacklet` command, instead of `git hacklet`

+Many hacklets may depend on this, so install it.

+## Step 5: Installing further hacklets

 A vim hacklet (far from perfect), based on vundle, it will automatically install some bundles too, and a `.vimrc`: